Stronger Evidence for a Stronger DC

 The Advanced Internship Program will launch careers for hundreds of DC high school students who will have a chance to hone their skills through high-quality internships in competitive career fields that pay well

-— Dr. Christina Grant, State Superintendent of Education
+— Dr. Christina Grant, Former State Superintendent of Education

 What happened behind the scenes?

-The Lab worked with OSSE to draft surveys for students, employers, and school staff to learn their opinions about how recruitment and orientation for AIP went.
+In 2022, The Lab worked with OSSE to draft surveys for students, employers, and school staff to learn their opinions about how recruitment and orientation for AIP went.
 The survey also asked what outcomes from AIP matter most to them.
-This information is helping us think about what outcomes to study.
-We are also working with OSSE to create a logic model of the AIP program to support the design of our evaluation.
-Logic models serve as visual maps of a program, they outline the resources and stakeholders that drive activities in a program and capture ways we can assess program success in the short term and long term.
+This information helped us decide which outcomes to study.